breellz/Rapid-Xpress/README.md

 # GETTING STARTED

-To initialize a new project, you need to use the <b>create</b> command and specify the template to use.
+To initialize a new project, you need to use the <b>create</b> command

 Let's create a new Express app, with the default template.
 Project files would be created in the current working directory